brob/jekyll-portfolio/_posts/2018-06-13-how-to-use-css-grid-to-mix-and-match-design-patterns.md

 }
 {% endhighlight %}

 With that, we have an interesting set of design patterns that best match the device on which they're viewed.
+As always, [you can play with the code on CodePen](https://codepen.io/brob/pen/dKWdVB?editors=1000).

 What are some other design patterns that would work well together with the power of Grid?